phetsims/equality-explorer/doc/lock-scenarios.md

 ### Scenario 3

 1. Start with one of the plates full.
-1. On the _opposite_ side of the scale as the full plate, drag the dragged term from a toolbox.
+1. On the _opposite_ side of the scale as the full plate, drag a term from a toolbox.
 2. Verify that the equivalent term comes out of the opposite toolbox.
 3. Release the dragged term anywhere above the full plate.
 4. Verify that the dragged term and equivalent term return to their respective toolboxes.

+## Scenario 4

+1. Drag a term from a toolbox.
+2. Verify that the equivalent term comes out of the opposite toolbox.
+3. Release the dragged term above the plate, and above any other terms on the plate.
+4. The dragged term animates to an empty cell on the plate.
+5. Verify that the equivalent term follows the dragged term during animation, then jumps to an empty cell on the opposite plate.

-### Scenario 4
+### Scenario 5

-1. Drag the dragged term from a toolbox.
+1. Drag a term from a toolbox.
 2. Verify that the equivalent term comes out of the opposite toolbox.
 3. Position the dragged term so that it overlaps a like term that will sum to zero.
 4. Release the dragged term.